 If you’ve recently had to deal with credit card fraud, you’re not alone.
-According to the Federal Trade Commission, credit card fraud was the most common form of identity theft reported in 2019, with over 271,000 reports from people who had their current credit accounts compromised or new lines of credit taken out under their name.
+According to the Federal Trade Commission, credit card fraud was the most common form of identity theft reported in 2020, with over 393,2017 reports from people who had their current credit accounts compromised.

 If you spot suspicious charges on your credit card, there are steps you can take to report the fraud and ensure you don’t have to pay for someone else’s purchases.
 Let’s take a close look at how to identify credit card fraud, how to report credit card fraud and how to stop unauthorized credit card charges.

 What is credit card fraud?

 Any time a credit account is used without the owner’s knowledge or consent, that account is being used fraudulently.
 If you fall for a phishing email and unusual charges begin appearing on your credit card account, that’s credit card fraud.
 If you swipe your card at a gas station without realizing you just inserted your card into a credit card skimmer, that’s credit card fraud.
 If a family member or roommate steals your credit card and goes on a shopping spree, that’s credit card fraud.
 If you borrow your spouse’s credit card without their permission, you might be unwittingly committing credit card fraud yourself.

 Sometimes this kind of fraud happens on a massive scale.
 The Marriott security breaches, for example, put millions of people at risk of identity theft.
 Other times, fraudsters create targeted scams to trap people one at a time.
 No matter how the fraud happens, the result is pretty much the same: Once a hacker or scammer has access to your credit card number and/or personal information, they can use that information to make purchases on your existing credit cards or take out new lines of credit under your name.